Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Omitting types

 Surprisingly, if along with $\types{m}$-freeness we also limit the type of abelian edges allowed in an algebra, the resulting condition is equivalent to the existence of a binary commutative term operation.
-This is interesting, since the existence of a commutative term operation was not considered to be a natural requirement for the CSP (see the discussion in~\cite{Barto17:polymorphisms}) or in Universal Algebra.
+This is interesting to us (the authors), since we did not regard the existence of a commutative term operation to be a natural requirement for the CSP (cf.~\cite{Barto17:polymorphisms}).
 We call an abelian edge $(a,b)$ a \emph{$\zee{2}$-edge} if the corresponding affine Mal'cev algebra $\Sg(a,b)/\theta$ is isomorphic to the affine Mal'cev algebra of $\zee{2}$.